-At Aurora Cedars School we are aware that discussion with children and young people during RSE lessons, may lead to a disclosure.
-If this happens we will follow the procedures described in our Child Protection Policy.
-Ensuring that the needs of the child/young person are met sensitively and in a timely manner are paramount to everything that we believe in.
+At Aurora Wilden View School we are aware that discussion with children and young people during RSE lessons, may lead to a disclosure.
+If this happens, we will follow the procedures described in our Child Protection Policy.
+Ensuring that the needs of the child/young person are met sensitively and in a timely manner are paramount to everything that we believe in terms before the child turns 16.
+After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.